 How Long Implants Last

 Before having this surgery, remember that breast implants aren’t intended to last forever.
-Saline and silicone implants usually last between 10 and 20 years.
+Implants, both aline and silicone, usually last between 10 and 20 years.
 But you may eventually need another breast surgery to replace or remove breast implants.

-Also, remember that breast augmentation won’t stop the aging process.
+Also, remember that a breast enhancement won’t stop the aging process.
 You will still have sagging and stretched skin as you age.
 But you can have a Houston breast lift to bring your breasts to their natural position.

 Family And Medical History